-The coach of the top quarterbacks in the NCAA Football Championship Subdivision in 2011 and 2013, as well as a pair of record-breaking quarterbacks in 2012, Zak Hill enters his sixth season as Eastern’s full-time quarterbacks coach.
+The coach of three of the top quarterbacks in the NCAA Football Championship Subdivision in the past fives seasons, Zak Hill enters his seventh season as Eastern’s full-time quarterbacks coach.
 He also serves as passing game coordinator and pro liaison, and previously was a student assistant coach for the Eagles in 2004 and 2005.

 As a team in 2013, EWU led FCS in passing efficiency (school record 182.6), and was fourth in total offense (533.5 per game), fourth in passing (349.8), 41st in rushing (183.7) and seventh in scoring (39.5).
 Adams and All-America wide receiver Cooper Kupp helped the Eagles break 48 school records, 23 Big Sky marks and 12 FCS records.